 What is McMahon Line?

-The McMahon Line got its significance when Indian and Tibet signed a convention at Shimla on 3rd July 1914.
+The McMahon Line got its significance when India and Tibet signed a convention at Shimla on 3rd July 1914.

 Where is McMahon Line?